Ask customers for a conversation rating

 When a teammate closes a conversation, the workflow waits 2 minutes in case the conversation reopens or the teammate replies again.
 After that window, the customer receives the CSAT survey – inside the Messenger if the conversation was on Web, or as an email reply with five emoji buttons if the conversation was on email.

-Note: CSAT is supported on Web (Messenger) and Email.
+Note: CSAT is supported on Web (Messenger), Email, and Slack.
 Conversations on other channels are silently skipped.

 Get started